turbot/steampipe-docs/docs/cloud/integrations/gitpod.md

 <img src="/images/docs/cloud/gitpod-connect-details.png" />
 </div>

 Once you're connected to Steampipe Cloud, the SQLTools Explorer can access the tables available in your workspace.
-Here we'll use the RSS connection and use this query to list items from a channel.
+Here we'll use the RSS connection and use this query to list items from a feed.
 Gitpod previews the data which can be exported into a JSON or CSV format.

 ```
 select